MASILab/PreQual/README.md

    1. If bias field correction was performed, we then visualize the calculated fields.

    1. We then visualize some central slices of the average volumes for all unique b-values, including b = 0 and report the median intra-mask SNR or CNR calculated by eddy as appropriate.
+If there are more unique b-values than shells deteremined by eddy, we round the b-values to the nearest 100 by default to assign volumes to shells or we choose the nearest shell indicated by the user (see `--nonzero_shells`).

    1. We visualize the tensors using MRTrix3’s mrview, omitting the tensors with negative eigenvalues or eigenvalues greater than 3 times the ADC of water at 37°C.